-- Private Internet Access’ website, where you purchased the VPN software, will open and it will begin downloading the installer through your Web browser.
+- Private Internet Access’ website, where you purchased the VPN software, will open.
+It will begin downloading the installer through your web browser.

-- Choose to “Save As,” if given the option, and save to your desktop.
-This way, it’s easier to locate and start the installation of the Private Internet Access installer VPN software.
+- Choose to “Save As,” if given the option, and save the installer to your desktop.
+This way, it’s easier to locate and start the installation of the Private Internet Access VPN software installer.

-After the download completes for Private Internet Access, right-click on it with your mouse and “run as administrator.”
+After the download completes for Private Internet Access, right-click on it with your mouse and select “run as administrator.”
 You’ll see a command prompt box pop open on your Windows display.
-It’ll extract and install the needed items for the VPN software to work on Windows 10.
+It will extract and install the needed items for the VPN software to work on Windows 10.

-Click the “Save” button after you’ve selected the proper settings.
+After you’ve selected the proper settings, click the “Save” button.
 Finally, right-click on the Private Internet Access icon in the system tray, at the bottom right in your Windows 10 taskbar.
 Then, go up to “Connect” and click on it to connect via VPN.
 Boom—that’s it.
 You’re now anonymously connected to the Internet!

-If you’d rather not have to pay for a VPN service, you can take a chance using a free VPN service—you can use the Windows 10 built-in VPN.
-Yes, you read that right . . .
-Windows 10 lets you set up and use a built-in VPN.
+If you’d rather not have to pay for a VPN service, you can take a chance using a free VPN service—Windows 10 has a free built-in VPN.
+Yes, you read that right… Windows 10 lets you set up and use a built-in VPN.
 It’s going to take a little bit of configuring on your part, but we’ll help you through it again.
 Follow these instructions to configure the built-in VPN that comes packaged with Windows 10.

 - In the Windows 10 taskbar, click on the Windows icon.
 Then, click on “Settings” (the little gear icon).

 - When the Windows Settings box appears on your desktop screen, click on “Network & Internet.”

 - Then, in the left side panel, click on “VPN.”